What Is Agile Methodology?

 - Scrum is an agile process that allows us to focus on delivering the highest business value.

-- The main benefit of Agile is its flexibility as it quickly reacts to changes.
+- The main benefit of Scrum is its flexibility as it quickly reacts to changes.

 - In the Agile process, the leadership plays a vital role.